tehfra/amc2sqlite/README.md

-A python script for parsing Ant Movie Catalog databases, that can also export to an SQLite database.
+A python script for parsing Ant Movie Catalog databases.
+Can also export to an SQLite database.

 Uses `sqlalchemy`:
 ```bash